CodeDifferently/piano-lecture/README.md

 * <a href="https://www.keycode.info">keycode.info </a> will give you data-key values for every letter on the keyboard.
 Look at the first `<div>` tag.
 The data-key has a value of "65" which connects to the "A" on our keyboard.
 Use that as a guide to connect the other data-key values to other keys on the keyboard.
+Drop the `<section>` tags in the `<body>` tag for it to appear on the web page.